HodaMedhat/Matrix-Operations/README.md

 # Matrix-Operations

-this project was made in 2019 for an assigned project in my 2nd year in electricl depatrmant , Faculty of engineering , Ain Shams University.
+this project was made in 2019 for an assigned project in my 2nd year in Electrical depatrmant , Faculty of engineering , Ain Shams University.

 #### the program uses the defind string format in both input and output.
 #### the string representation of the matrix is : [-2 10.2;0 33.44]